Watermark & AIGC Labeling

 Request body

-Image source and watermark parameters.
-Provide one of file / url / image_base64; payload is required.
+Image source and watermark content.
 Both multipart/form-data and application/json are supported.

 file